How to Create a DEI Tech Stack That Improves Diversity in Recruiting

 Building your DEI Tech Stack

-When building a strucorgntured hiring process for any modern organization, it’s imperative you integrate diversity, equity, and inclusion (DEI) into your recruitment strategy.
+When building a structured hiring process for any modern organization, it’s imperative you integrate diversity, equity, and inclusion (DEI) into your recruitment strategy.
 Given the critical role that talent acquisition and recruitment play in the growth of your company, a well-rounded, DEI-focused recruiting process will help to eliminate bias and nurture a more inclusive talent acquisition program.

 However, as your organization and recruitment efforts scale, your recruitment teams will inevitably look to add more tools to their suite to help them achieve their goals — ones that support your company’s vision for DEI and recruitment initiatives.
 This series of integrations is what can ultimately make up your DEI tech stack, and it’s vital to your recruiting team’s success and candidate experience.